ShiyuFan0820/Cheapest-Flight-Ticket-Finder/Notes/Note_1_DataManager.md

 **Step 2.
 Updating city data to the Google Sheet by using Sheety.**

+Use `request.put` to add content to the row, use `id` to indicate which row of values to modify.

 **Step 3.
 Write a similar method to update the cheapest flight information.**